 If you spot mushrooms growing on your lawn, don’t stress.
 It’s actually an indication that you have healthy soil.
 However, their aesthetic isn’t exactly adding to the beauty of your home.

-Lawn mushrooms are part of a fungus that grows underground, hidden from sight.
+Lawn mushrooms are the fruiting body of a fungus that grows underground, hidden from sight.
 So, when a mushroom appears, it’s a tell-tale sign that large fungi are buried in the soil.
-The good news is, once a mushroom is in your yard, it will work to break down organic material into nutrients.
+The good news is, that once a mushroom is in your yard, it will work to break down organic material into nutrients.

 If you have pets or little ones who might be tempted to pick your lawn mushrooms and make them their afternoon snack, make sure to mow over or pluck them.
 Furthermore, pick up and discard any leftover pieces during your yard maintenance routine.
-The easiest way to tell if a mushroom is poisonous is by checking if it has an unpleasant smell.
+Wear gloves as any mushroom could be poisonous.

 There could be a few different reasons why your lawn is looking like a giant fungi party.
 The most significant causes for mushrooms are buried organic matter, high moisture, and low light.

 A fungus grows by breaking down organic matter.
-Organic material in your lawn could be a stump, buried timber, or a tree that remains underground after the plant has been removed.
+Organic material in your lawn could be lawn thatch, a stump, buried timber, or a tree that remains underground after the plant has been removed.

 While it’s not the case for all yard mushrooms, most thrive in shady areas.
-Areas covered by tree branches or hidden in a dark corner of your yard could develop mushrooms if you already have high soil.
+Areas covered by tree branches or hidden in a dark corner of your yard could be prone to developing mushrooms.

 It’s essential to keep in mind that since mushrooms are the above-ground result of beneficial fungal growth, getting rid of them will be a temporary fix.
 However, quickly removing them may prevent more spores from getting released and spreading additional fungi.
 Keeping up with your yard maintenance will be the best solution.